jon-harper/clock-3/readme.md

 Documentation of the initial prootype is ongoing and active.
 The most recent compiled markdown can be viewed at [jon-harper.github.io/clock-3/](https://jon-harper.github.io/clock-3/).
 Follow-on releases will address minor issues discovered in the process that do not require immediate resolution.

 **Note 5/5/22** An attempted in-place upgrade went sideways.
 I now have two printers down and have to bootstrap my way back to a functional ABS printer.
 Documentation may be slow the next week or two as I get things running again.

+**Note 5/9/22** Found the root cause.
+I have a lot of dead SKR 2s.
+I'm replacing with Octopus boards, but printing new cases and setup will take until approx 5/12 or 5/13.

 ## Notes